 Retrieval augmentation has been shown to have powerful abilities in previous hallucination-related studies~\cite{gao-etal-2023-enabling,zhao-etal-2023-verify}.
 Different from these studies that aim to retrieve documents as evidence before response generation (questions are queries), we propose to conduct retrieval augmentation in a post-hoc way to verify the correctness of the generated claim $R_i$ (claims are queries).
 As there are various existing studies on how to retrieve the most related document, we use a simple but effective dense retrieval strategy to verify the performance of our CEG framework, and we believe stronger retrieval will bring further improvements.

 \textbf{Query}: For the response $R$, it will be segmented into several claims if necessary, resulting in $R = \{R_1, R_2, ..., R_n\}$.
-Here, we adhere to previous work~\cite{chen2023felm} and employ a heuristic algorithm for segmentation.
-Utilizing the NLTK~\cite{bird2009natural} sentence tokenizer, we split $R$ to obtain reasonable results that align with user reading habits to get the claims $R_i$.
+Here, we adhere to previous work~\cite{chen2023felm} and employ a heuristic algorithm for segmentation using the NLTK~\cite{bird2009natural} sentence tokenizer.
+The NLTK sentence tokenizer is a well-performing and widely used ~\cite{chen2023felm,bird2009natural,liu2023argugpt} sentence tokenizer and generally segments text correctly in most cases.
+We split $R$ to obtain reasonable results that align with user reading habits to get the claims $R_i$.
 Then, $R_i$ is adopted as the query one by one.

 \textbf{Corpus (Candidate Documents)}: The choice of Corpus decides the scope of applications, and there are multiple candidates.
 In this study, our focus lies predominantly in the domain of knowledge-based question answering, necessitating the employment of a curated corpus.
 To this end, we leverage a processed snapshot of Wikipedia from October 20, 2023\footnote{https://dumps.wikimedia.org/enwiki/}, segmented into approximately 100-word candidate documents, each demarcated by a period or newline character.
 Note that you can replace it with any other corpus, and we use it as most hallucination benchmarks are based on Wikipedia.